LogoLogo

 Getting Started

-The first thing you will need to do is create a Developer App of type Authorization Code Grant.
+The first thing you will need to do is create a of type Authorization Code Grant.
 This will give you a clientId and clientSecret that can be used to generate access tokens on behalf of your users.
 You will want to store the clientSecret on your backend server.

 This is the general flow that a user will go through when authenticating with your app.